 Before you enter the space, you’re going to want to make sure you have all your ducks in a row.
 Check out what other apps are available, do a bunch of market research to make sure your app idea is something that people would find useful, and do your due diligence when it comes to finding a development team.

-What tools do I need to be successful with digital marketing?
+What tools do I need to be successful with online marketing?

-There are a host of tools you’ll need to effectively execute on your digital marketing strategy, depending on the marketing channels you choose to use.
+There are a host of tools you’ll need to effectively execute on your online marketing strategy, depending on the marketing channels you choose to use.